-Each public warrant entitles the registered holder to purchase one-half of one share of our common stock at a price of \$5.75 per one-half share, subject to adjustment as discussed below.
+Each public warrant entitles the registered holder to purchase one-half of one share of our common stock at a price of \$5.75 per one-half share, subject to adjustment as discussed below, at any time commencing December 15, 2018.
 Public warrants must be exercised for a whole share of common stock.
 For example, if a warrant holder holds two public warrants, such warrants will be exercisable for one share of common stock.
-The public warrants will expire November 15, 2023 after the date on which they first became exercisable, at 5:00 p.m., New York City time, or earlier upon redemption or liquidation.
+The public warrants will expire five years after the date on which they first became exercisable, at 5:00 p.m., New York City time, or earlier upon redemption or liquidation.